klum-dsl/klum-ast/README.md

 be present on the classpath during runtime.
 The details are not yet finalized, take care when adopting a 1.2.0 release candidate.

+Closure are now all `DELEGATE_ONLY`, this means methods of an outer object can not be directly accessed.
+This is cleaner and somewhat closer to the behaviour of xml or other structured languages.
+Accessing out methods should be a corner case.
+Take a look at [[Migration]] if you encounter errors.

 # What is KlumAST?